-We've discussed a variety of options when it comes to reducing the inflammation that comes with rosacea.
-But have you ever considered a more natural route to treat it?
+We've discussed rosacea before.
+We've identified its common triggers and ingredients to avoid.
+We've even discussed a variety of options when it comes to reducing the inflammation that comes along with rosacea.
+But have you ever considered trying a more natural route to treat symptoms?
 If not, you may want to, as there are a number of benefits.

 "Most conventional rosacea treatments include the use of oral and topical antibiotics," says esthetician Athena Ellen, founder of Monastery.
 "Many of us resist using antibiotics, as we worry about the antibiotic killing the good bacteria along with the bad."